 - Type – The growth in debt by non-financial corporation have outstripped the debt financing by governments.
 Corporation found an opportunity to obtain cheap money and they took it all over the world.

 - Structure – Non-financial corporations jettisoned financing from banks to tap bond markets.
 With less stringent bond covenants, they have exploited the more anonymous debt markets.

 - Risks – Lowered rated corporations (BBB) were the main users of debt markets at the tighter spread levels.
 However, there is going to be a flood of refinancing over the next few years which will have to be financed at higher rates.
 The EBITDA coverage of interest payments is relatively low, 1.5 or lower, so higher rates will impact the ability of firms to repay.

-The combination of type, geography, structure, and risks make for a volatile market environment if there is reversal of the positive debt environment.
+The combination of type, geography, structure, and risks makes for a volatile market environment if the positive debt environment is reversed.